annatequilaa/Unit-3/Project/README.md

 ### Proposed Solution
 I have chosen to use Python to create a GUI with kivymd and SQLite due to many reasons.
 Python is a high-level, interpreted programming language known for its simplicity, readability, and easiness to use.
 One of Python's strongest features is it's third-party libraries[^3] and frameworks.
-For this project, I selected kivymd as it is very similar to Google’s Material Design spec as the goal of this framework is to be the easier to use version of Google's Material Design. [^5]
+For this project, I selected kivymd as it is very similar to Google’s Material Design spec as the goal of this framework is to be the easier to use version of Google's Material Design[^5].
+Because of the choice of using kivymd, there are a lot of built in widgets and elements that aesthetically pleasing.
+Moreover, kivymd could potentially be ran on an Android or iOS platform, creating flexibility for future deployments.

+Furthermore, using a database in an application like this would bring much benefits.
+It is very easy and fast to find specfic information using the query, and data can be imported into other applications if a database is used. [^7] In this project,Python is combined with SQLite in this project due to their compatibility.
+SQLite is a lightweight, serverless, and self-contained database engine, which makes it suitable for local data storage as they take up little space[^2].

 ### Success Criteria
 1. The application includes a log-in/registration system to identify students.